plone/diazo/README.txt

 Introduction
 ============

-XDV is an implementation of the Deliverance concept using pure XSLT.
-In short, it is a way to apply a style/theme to a dynamic website.
+XDV is an implementation of the `Deliverance`_ concept using pure XSLT.
+In short, it is a way to apply a style/theme contained in a static HTML web page (usually with related CSS, JavaScript and image resources) to a dynamic website created using any server-side technology.

-Consider a scenario where you have some dynamic website, to which you want to apply a theme built by a web designer.
+Consider a scenario where you have a dynamic website, to which you want to apply a theme built by a web designer.
 The web designer is not familiar with the technology behind the dynamic website, and so has supplied a "static HTML" version of the site.
 This consists of an HTML file with more-or-less semantic